 Any family that loses a family member like this needs insight, guidance, and support as they pursue financial recovery.
 Without a doubt, that means putting a lot of time into understanding your case and who is at fault.
 We work hard to address each of your needs and then fight for you.

-As Charleston wrongful death lawyers, we have supported families whose loved ones have died in accidents.
-Our team of Charleston personal injury lawyers at the Shelly Leeke Law Firm understands how difficult it can be to lose a loved one as a result of someone else’s negligence.
+As your Charleston wrongful death team, we have supported families whose loved ones have died in accidents.
+Shelly Leeke Law Firm understands how difficult it can be to lose a loved one as a result of someone else’s negligence.
 But we are here to help guide you through the claims process to obtain damages for your loved one’s wrongful death.

 Pursuing Legal Action for Wrongful Death